betrusted-io/betrusted-io.github.io/README.md

 ### Consumer-Ready Product

-The final phase is a "consumer ready product".
+The final phase is a "consumer-ready product".
 As the name implies, the product will be ready to use out of the box, with special effort put into the out of box user experience and documentation such that anyone can set up and use betrusted to communicate, transact, and